elastisys/compliantkubernetes/docs/user-guide/prepare-idp.md

 ---
-description: How to configure your Identity Provider (IdP) for Single Sign-on (SSO) use in Compliant Kubernetes
+description: How to configure your Identity Provider (IdP) for Single Sign-on (SSO) use in Welkin
 search:
   boost: 2
 tags: